-The international community is supporting the country on its path towards self-reliance and is accompanying the process of reform as well as efforts to achieve the objectives agreed with the Afghan Government.
-At the Tokyo Conference in 2012, it agreed to continue its commitment to civil engagement until 2024 and reaffirmed this at the Ministerial Conferences in London (2014), Brussels (2016) and most recently Geneva (2018).
+At the Tokyo Conference in 2012, the international community agreed to continue its commitment to civil engagement until 2024 and reaffirmed this at the Ministerial Conferences in London (2014), Brussels (2016) Geneva (2018) and most recently in the two Ministerial Conferences in Geneva in 2018 and 2020.

 Germany will continue to support Afghanistan in the future to combat poverty, establish good governance, and improve the economic situation, thereby laying the foundations for lasting stability, security and peace.
 A prerequisite is the continuation of the Afghan Government’s reform efforts.
 In this regard, the European Union and its member states reaffirmed their expectations towards all Afghan actors in Council Conclusions on Afghanistan of May 2020.